I've got seven women on my mind.

 While this is, as might be gathered, usually a male trope, gender-reversed versions have recently begun to appear.

-As shown by poor Tsukune in the above picture, the most common and immediate consequences of said harem is the ever-hilarious (if incredibly painful to watch) Lover Tug-of-War.
+The most common and immediate consequences of said harem is the ever-hilarious (if incredibly painful to watch) Lover Tug of War.

 Resolutions to such a situation are varied.